 Comparatively, adaptions to make existing boilers compatible with HVO are expected to cost around £300-600.
 Existing oil tanks are already compatible with the HVO and our current HVO fuel tanks are available as simple holding tanks for biodiesels.
 With a heat output matching kerosene, poorly insulated homes won’t require expensive retrofitting to work effectively, although any additional insulation will reduce the quantity of HVO required.
 The liquid fuel sector is now planning on making a 100% HVO biofuel available by 2025 with proposals to move to an HVO-kerosene blend (likely between 10-30% HVO) within the next year.
 What we need now to drive innovation and investment in this sector is support from the government by acknowledging and incentivising HVO as a pragmatic low-carbon heating solution, passing the savings of what should be a tax-efficient fossil-free fuel to the end-user.
 The liquid fuel market has the potential to expand across the UK, safeguarding and increasing sustainable job opportunity within the sector by better competing with other well advocated renewable heating technologies, giving off-grid homeowners greater choice and a more realistic solution to change their fuel source without the need for disruptive and costly installs.

-To stay up to date with HVO news, product updates, offers and more subscribe to our newsletter.
+To stay up to date with HVO news, product updates, offers and more subscribe to our newsletter below.
 For more information about heating oil tanks including getting the best price for fuel check out our Expert Guide to Heating Oil Tanks.
 Or, for sales enquiries contact our sales team by dialling